LAST UPDATED: October 14, 2021

-- Our third party service providers to facilitate services they provide to us.
-These services can include providers of services such as website hosting, data analysis, payment processing, order fulfillment, information technology and related infrastructure provision, customer service, email delivery, auditing, and other services; and third party payment processors.
+- Our affiliated third party service providers to facilitate services they provide to us and to you.
+These services can include providers of services such as website hosting, data analysis, payment processing, order fulfillment, information technology and related infrastructure provision, customer service, email delivery, logistics, auditing, and other services; and third party payment processors.
 When required by applicable law, we will enter into contractual agreements with such providers; and

 Other Uses and Disclosures

 We may also use and disclose Personal Data as we believe to be necessary or appropriate to do so: